 Anyway, enough about me.
 So you’re planning your Croatia itinerary?
-With countless cool cities, over 1,200 islands and beautiful national parks, deciding on where to go can be tough.
+With Croatia’s countless cool cities and towns, over 1,200 islands and beautiful national parks, deciding

 I’ll level with you – 10 days in Croatia is not enough to see even a proportion of what the country has to offer – but it’s enough time to see some of Croatia’s coolest spots.